 Physician Assistant Studies, M.S.

 The Master’s of Science in Physician Assistant Studies is a full-time program.
 The three-year (30 months on-site) program encompasses 98 credits distributed over four traditional semesters of didactic education, followed by 48 weeks of intense clinical clerkships.
-Our curriculum map is available on our website.
+View curriculum.

 The program is accredited by the Accreditation Review Commission on Education for the Physician Assistant Inc. (ARC-PA) The next ARC-PA review is in September 2019.